hirosystems/clarinet/docs/how-to-guides/how-to-test-contract-with-clarinet-sdk.md

 npx @hirosystems/clarinet-sdk@latest
 ```

-This script wil lask you if you want to run npm install now, you can press enter to do so.
+This script will ask you if you want to run npm install now, you can press enter to do so.
 It can take a few seconds.

 The file `tests/counter_test.ts` that was created by `clarinet contract new counter` can be deleted.